Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1 - Flight Booking/README.md

-# Boarding Pass: Introduction to AI and GitHub Copilot
+# Flight Booking: Introduction to AI and GitHub Copilot
 This lab exercise covers ...

 ## Prerequisites